Ivan Illich: Legacy

-His first book, Deschooling Society, published in 1971, was a groundbreaking critique of compulsory mass education.
-He argued the oppressive structure of the school system could not be reformed.
+His first book, Deschooling Society, published in 1971, was a critique of compulsory mass education.
+He argued that what he described as an oppressive structure of the school system could not be reformed.
 It must be dismantled in order to free humanity from the crippling effects of the institutionalization of all of life.
 He went on to critique modern mass medicine.
 Illich was highly influential among intellectuals and academics.
 He became known worldwide for his progressive polemics about how activity expressive of truly human values could be preserved and expanded in human society in the face of widespread de-humanization.

 In his several influential books, he argued that the overuse of the benefits of many modern technologies and social arrangements undermines human values and human self-sufficiency, freedom, and dignity.
-His in-depth critiques of mass education and modern mass medicine were especially, pointed, relevant; and perhaps, more timely now than during his life.

 Health, argues Illich, is the capacity to cope with the human reality of death, pain, and sickness.
-Technology can benefit many; yet, modern mass medicine has gone too far, launching into a godlike battle to eradicate death, pain, and sickness.
-In doing so, it turns people into risk-averse consuming objects, turning healing into mere science, turning medical healers into mere drug-surgical technicians.
+Technology can benefit many; yet, he believed modern mass medicine has gone too far, turning people into risk-averse consuming objects, turning healing into science, turning medical healers into drug-surgical technicians.

-The Dark Mountain Project, a creative cultural movement founded by Dougald Hine and Paul Kingsnorth that abandons the myths of modern societies and looks for other new stories that help us make sense of modernity, drew their inspiration from the ideas of Ivan Illich.
+The Dark Mountain Project, a creative cultural movement founded by Dougald Hine and Paul Kingsnorth emphasizing an abandonment of narratives of modern civilization, drew their inspiration from the ideas of Ivan Illich.